 QuoteMedia Provides Market Data to Comtex

 /EIN News/ -- PHOENIX, Dec.
-16, 2020 (GLOBE NEWSWIRE) -- QuoteMedia, Inc. (OTCQB: QMCI), a leading provider of market data, financial web content solutions and desktop and mobile financial applications, announced an agreement to provide a wide range of financial data to Comtex News Network, Inc.
+16, 2020 (GLOBE NEWSWIRE) -- via NewMediaWire -- QuoteMedia, Inc. (OTCQB: QMCI), a leading provider of market data, financial web content solutions and desktop and mobile financial applications, announced an agreement to provide a wide range of financial data to Comtex News Network, Inc.

 Comtex is using QuoteMedia data to expand its automated content generation framework.
 The Comtex automated framework analyzes pricing and fundamental data looking for companies with interesting events and generates content about them.
 For example, if a company’s price movement matches a technical pattern, outperforms or underperforms in an industry, has notable earnings, has a corporate action or triggers one of up to 90+ different filters, content will be generated for that company and is available for publication.
 This content platform offers a turnkey method for publishers to drive a content strategy and use as part of an effective wire service.
 Custom filters can be created, allowing growth and flexibility as content needs change.